lucafisc/fullstack-elevator-dashboard/README.md

 ![screenshot.png](./images/screenshot.png)

 > A full-stack web app implemented using Express with TypeScript for the backend, using Auth0 for safeguarding protected routes.
 MongoDB handles database storage.
-API endpoints tested with Jest.
+API endpoints are tested with Jest and cached with Redis.

 > React with TypeScript are used for the frontend, with user authentication using Auth0 and mobile-first design.
 Tested with Jest and React testing library.

+> The project utilizes Docker 🐳 and a docker-compose file to containerize all elements, ensuring seamless deployment and consistency across environments.

 ## Index